0 of 33 Questions completed

 The most likely diagnosis is:

-Cholinesterase inhibitors such as Donepezil is least likely to be useful in:
+Cholinesterase inhibitors such as Donepezil is least useful in:

 Donepezil, a cholinesterase inhibitor that is used to improve cognitive function in Alzheimers disease is least likely to cause which of the following side effect?